center-for-threat-informed-defense/attack-sync/README.md

 We welcome your feedback and contributions to help advance Attack Sync.
 Please see the guidance for contributors if are you interested in [contributing or simply reporting issues.](/CONTRIBUTING.md)

+## Developer Instructions

+For information on how to run ATT&CK Sync as a developer, check out the [Project Wiki](https://github.com/center-for-threat-informed-defense/attack-sync/wiki/Developers).

 ## Notice